ledm/bgc-val-public/README.md

 The html report was based on a template provided by html5up.net under the CCA 3.0 license.

-The primary python tool used to produve html reports from a configuration file is the `makeReportConfig.py` file.
+The primary python tool used to produce html reports from a configuration file is the `makeReportConfig.py` file.
 This includes a function that loads the configuration file, then figures out what was requested, a pushes this all into a self contained html site.
-The html folder can be copied into a web facing server, or opened directly using firefox.
+The html folder can be copied into a web facing server, or opened directly using Firefox.

 The location of the report on disk is determined by the global flag.